Short Answer (quick read):

 Compare VPS to Virtual Private Cloud.
+The similarities:

 - Both are virtual so no physical machines are being used by the customers.